matejak/estimagus/README.md

 - Execution of each tasks is an independent event.
   Tasks may depend on each other, but how relatively smoothly will a task flow can't be deduced from execution of other tasks.
 - If the team reestimates anything, the history of reestimations is not relevant.

+## Purpose

+- Allow for more natural expression of estimations.
+- Provide fast feedback on iterations while they are in progress.
+- Use the data to make predictions about the future with a specific certainty.

 ## Features